cisagov/ScubaGear/docs/execution/diff.md

 ## Row coloring

-Report rows are colored by the **Result (After)** value, so the color reflects the control's *current* state (not the transition type, which is shown in the Transition column):
+Report rows are colored by the **Result (After)** value, so the color reflects the control's *current* state (not the diff type, which is shown in the Diff column):

 | Result (After) | Row color |
 |---|---|